Clemapfel/Mousetrap.jl/docs/src/01_manual/10_app_distribution.md

 ---

 !!! compat
     These features are not yet implemented, this section is incomplete.
+As of version 0.1.0, there is no unified way to bundle and distribute a mousetrap app.